Relax: These Things Are Cheaper Once You Retire

 Next: Remember your old excuses to avoid working out?

-Savings: $10+ annually
+- Savings: $10+ annually

-Savings: varies per provider
+- Savings: varies per state and provider

 Next: How not saving is still saving

-Savings: varies per person — how much were you setting aside each year?
+- Savings: varies per person — how much were you setting aside each year?

 After all those years of diligently putting away retirement contributions, it’s finally time to enjoy your money in your life of leisure.
 It seems obvious, but one thing that keeps costs low is the fact that you no longer need to save as much.
 Before retirement, you might have allotted 15% of your income to your 401(k) and other accounts.
 Now, you can withdraw from your accounts and relish in the glory of a life well saved.